uxjulia/tribeca/README.md

 1. Install [docker compose](https://docs.docker.com/compose/install/).

+2. Create a docker volume by running `docker volume create data-volume`.
+This creates a new docker volume with the name `data-volume`.
+Note: You can replace `data-volume` with whatever name you want, but if you do, make sure to update the `docker-compose.yml` file and replace `data-volume` wherever you see it with the name you chose.

-2. Change the environment variables of `env` file to match your desired [configuration](https://github.com/michaelgrosner/tribeca#configuration).
-Input your exchange connectivity information, account information, and mongoDB credentials.
+3. Run `cp env-defaults.md env` to copy the default environment config file to a new `env` file.
+Add your exchange-specific API information in the new `env` file and set the variables to match your desired [configuration](https://github.com/michaelgrosner/tribeca#configuration).

-3. Run `docker-compose up -d --build`.
+4. Run `docker-compose up -d --build`.
+This will build the docker images and deploy them in detached mode.
+If you want to see the log output of the containers, run the same command without the `-d` flag.
 If you run `docker-compose ps`, you should see the containers running.

+Note: If you make any changes to the `env` or `docker-compose.yml` file, run `docker-compose up -d` and docker-compose will rebuild the containers affected by the changes.

 ### Docker Installation